Wignacourt Aqueduct: History

 Upon its completion, the aqueduct supplied 1400 m3 of water every day to around 30,000 people.
 The constant supply of water brought about a rise in the populations of Valletta, Floriana and other towns and villages along the route of the aqueduct.

 The aqueduct was improved by Grand Master Emmanuel de Rohan-Polduc in 1781.
 On 4 September 1798, in the early stages of the Maltese uprising against the French, insurgents ambushed French soldiers near the aqueduct at Mrieħel, in the limits of Birkirkara.

 In 1907, there was a proposal to construct buildings on top of the aqueduct, with its arches effectively serving as an arcade.
 The Office of the Public Works drew up plans for these buildings, but eventually nothing materialized.
 The aqueduct remained in use until the early 20th century.
-Parts of the aqueduct, such as in Mosta Road, Attard, were demolished after WWII due to the development of housing estates and roads building in the area.
+Parts of the aqueduct, such as in Mosta Road, Attard, were demolished after WWII due to the development of housing estates and roadbuilding in the area.

-Between 2004 and 2005, the aqueduct's surviving arches were restored and a lighting system was installed, at a total cost of Lm 140,000.
+From 2004 to 2005, the aqueduct's surviving arches were restored and a lighting system was installed at a total cost of Lm 140,000.
 Some of the arches are in need of restoration once again, mainly because of pollution since a major road now runs alongside the aqueduct.
 A section of the aqueduct was extensively damaged in December 2013 due to a car crash, but the damage has since been repaired.

 Various sections of the aqueduct are scheduled by the Malta Environment and Planning Authority (MEPA) as grade 1 national monuments and are listed on the National Inventory of the Cultural Property of the Maltese Islands.

 Architecture

-The aqueduct ran from the springs in Rabat and Dingli to the countryside near Attard through underwater pipes.
+The aqueduct ran from the springs in Rabat and Dingli to the countryside near Attard through underground pipes.
 From Attard onwards, the ground level was irregular so stone arches were constructed where there were depressions.
 The arches begin at present-day Peter Paul Rubens Street (Triq Peter Paul Rubens) in Attard, and are initially quite small.
-They continue through Mdina Road (Triq l-Imdina) in Balzan and Birkirkara, and the size of the arches gradually increases as the ground level drops.
+They continue through Mdina Road (Triq l-Imdina) in Balzan and Birkirkara, and the height of the arches gradually increases as the ground level drops.

 At Fleur-de-Lys, the aqueduct crossed the road, and the Wignacourt Arch was built to commemorate the project.
 The arches then continue through St. Joseph High Road (Triq il-Kbira San Ġużepp) in Santa Venera, until they stop at a small tower known as the Tower of St. Joseph.
-From this tower, water continued its journey to Ħamrun, Blata l-Bajda, Floriana and Valletta through underground pipes once again.
-Water inspection towers were also built at Ħamrun and Floriana.
+From this tower, water continued its journey to Hamrun, Blata l-Bajda, Floriana and Valletta through underground pipes once again.
+Water inspection towers were also built at Hamrun and Floriana.

 The aqueduct was built of local limestone.
 Stones were attached with the use of pozzolana.
 It was this successful feature that gave most praise to Bontadini.
 The aqueduct supplied water to cisterns in private and public buildings, to ships in Marsamxett Harbour and Grand Harbour, and to fountains which generally included a water trough.